LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

    the following code.
 This is actually an equivalent *Hello, World!* program to the automatically generated one, but it is a bit shorter.
-   It only introduces the syntax we actually need at the beginning, and will be discussing more shortly:
+   It only introduces the syntax we actually *need* at the beginning, and will be discussing more shortly:

    ..  literalinclude:: ../source/examples/hello/hello.cs
        :language: csharp
        :linenos:

-   This program is deliberately simple, so you can type it into a text editor quickly and become familiar with how to create, edit, and save a program.
+   This program is deliberately simple, so you can type it into the text editor quickly and become familiar with how to create, edit, and save a program.

    ..   image:: images/lab-edit/pasteHello.png
-     	:alt: MonoDevelop Edited new file Image
+     	:alt: Xamarin Studio Edited new file Image
      	:align: center

 #.
 You can run the project just as before.
 You should ge the same result, unless
     you made a typing error.
 In that case look, fix it, and try again.

 #.
-Now try a bit of editing.
-Look at the program to see where output came
+Now try a bit of editing:  Look at the program to see where output came
     from.
-Change what is printed and run it, but don't eliminate the console window.
+Change what is printed and run it, but don't eliminate the console window (so you can show it off).

 #.
 Now grab the instructor or teaching assistant so
     they can perform a quick inspection of your work and check it off